ts-graphviz/ts-graphviz.github.io/docs/ts-graphviz/11-advanced-usage/01-package-overview.md

 ## `@ts-graphviz/common`

 **Purpose**: Centralizes Graphviz domain knowledge, providing type definitions, constants, and utilities.
-It is designed to handle use cases such as extending custom types.
+It is designed to handle use cases such as extending types.

 **Usage**: